karakelian/karakelian.github.io/_posts/2022-3-18-Blog17-Angular.markdown

 Noted disadvantages with Angular include a Steep Learning Curve and Limited SEO Options.
 Although programmers who are well versed with Angular can hop in most collaborations when they are in progress, getting strated with the web application is not as easy.
 When compared to Vue or React, Angular has a steeper learning curve due to the array of large topics that must be covered to have a fundamental knowledge of basic concepts.
 SEO options are also limited along with poor accessibility for resources through search engines in Angular.

 ### Learn More About Angular
 To learn more about Angular visit their [website][web-io] and stay updated with the latest news/updates.
 Getting involved with Angular and learning new concepts can be started from their [resources][resources-io] page.
-The Angular [blog][blog-io] is also a great way to stay in touch with the Angular community and learn about new developments in the real-world that employ Angular for their web applications.
+The [Angular Blog][blog-io] is also a great way to stay in touch with the Angular community and learn about new developments in the real-world that employ Angular for their web applications.
 <br/><br/>
 Stay tuned for a new blog post next week!